5/7/2025

 Chief Executive Officer

-You know, I kind of, it's still muddy waters.
+It's still muddy waters.
 Some are sitting on capital that they raised previously.
-Sort of you lay back, go back, step back a little bit.
-You know, 22 we saw rates go, we saw volatility, but there was still a lot, there was an optimism in the general market that we might have sort of a hard V and then you know, or that rates would kind of revert back pretty quickly.
+Sort of you lay back, go back, step back a little bit. you know, 22, we saw rates go, we saw volatility, but there was still a lot, there was an optimism in the general market that we might have sort of a, you know, a hard V and then, you know, or that rates would kind of revert back pretty quickly.
 That didn't happen.
 Then we got into a bit of a malaise in late 22, early 23, where like, what's going on?
-But then there was a bit of resurgence certainly in 23 heading into elections, heading into August rate cut.
-And there was a lot of capital I think that was raised around that timeframe.
-I think that slowed down because you know, theses haven't played out quite with anyone as expected, right?
-And so I think there's capital on the sidelines.
-Certainly some of the P-sponsors we talked to have capital, you know, they have a window to deploy that capital and so they're comfortable within, comfortably in that window deploy, so it's not like there's an immediate ticking time bomb.
-And I think they're looking, but they haven't necessarily deployed it for the same reasons we haven't, right?
+But then there was a bit of resurgency, certainly in 23, heading into elections, heading into August rate cuts. and there was a lot of capital i think that was raised around that time frame um i think that slowed down because you know uh theses haven't played out quite with anyone it's expected right um and so i think there's capital on the sidelines certainly some of the pe sponsors we talked to have capital you know they have um a window to deploy that capital uh and so they're comfortable within comfortably in that window deploy it.
+So it's not like there's a immediate ticking time bomb.
+And I think they're looking but they haven't necessarily deployed it for the same reasons we we haven't, right.
 It's just that it's still pretty murky and still muddy.
-And look, there's a general view that there may be better pricing.
-At the same time, you know, just being thoughtful about what other opportunities, maybe it's the same pricing, maybe it's not better pricing, but it's a better asset.
+And look, there's there's a general view that you there may be better pricing.
+And at the same time, you know, just just being thoughtful about what other opportunities.
+Maybe it's the same pricing.
+Maybe it's not better pricing, but it's a better asset.
 So that's interesting to note.
-I think also to dumb tell on that, you know, the battleship conversations, we still have been speaking to two of those battleships and look, they're doing what we're doing.
+I think also to dovetail on that, the battleship conversations, we still have been speaking to two of those battleships, and they're doing what we're doing.
 They're just taking a pause.
-They have not made any sort of finite decisions about their existence because it's just, it's really choppy time.
-And, you know, I think, you know, the near-term focus a lot for a lot of people is, you know, the balance sheet in terms of refinancing and less about, it's sort of more of a defensive posture than an aggressive posture.
+They have not made any sort of finite decisions about their existence, um, because it's just, it's really a choppy time.
+And, you know, I think, you know, the near term focus a lot for a lot of people is, you know, the balance sheet in terms of, you know, refinancing, um, and less about, it's sort of more of a defensive posture than, than an aggressive posture.

 speaker

 Got it.
 I appreciate that.
-Changing gears, you know, you've mentioned that you do have large land footprints on a number of assets that you have.
-And, you know, I'd be curious, are you getting any increasing number of inbound calls for developing some of those sites where maybe, you know, there could be some shared efficiencies between tenants?
+Um, changing gears, you know, you've mentioned that you, you do have large land footprints on a number of assets that you have and, I'd be curious, are you getting any increasing number of inbound calls for developing some of those sites where maybe there could be some shared efficiencies between tenants?

 speaker